 Faster than a speeding bullet.
 The average person speaks at only about 150 words per minute, but can comprehend speech up to 400 words per minute.
 What if you could 2x the world around you?

 Stop time.
 By breaking up turns, you are given a new luxury–the time to think.
 Educational research shows that any time we can wait even just 3 seconds, the quality of our response dramatically improves.
 How many times have you said the wrong thing because you were on the spot?

 Even the playing field.
 Everyone has an equal opportunity to hit the record button.
 The most verbal or vocal no longer have their home-court advantage.

 Be omnipresent.
 Because conversation is no longer interruptive and doesn’t need to scheduled, you can batch them.
 Imagine being able to talk to twenty customers in the same amount of time it took you to have a meeting with one.

 At Volley, we’re using technology to create a better way to talk.
-If you’re interested in having an asynchronous conversation or gaining these superpowers, you can get on our waitlist here.
+If you’re interested in having an asynchronous conversation or gaining these superpowers, download Volley and invite your team today.